Care Tips to Make Your Dental Implants Last

 Professional Exams & Cleaning for Implants

-Here at Innovative Implant and Oral Surgery, we always tell our patients that good hygiene and proper maintenance are the keys to long-term implant success.
+Here at Innovative Oral Surgery & Dental Implants, we always tell our patients that good hygiene and proper maintenance are the keys of long-term implant success.
 Those who properly care for their implants at home and commit to regular dental check-ups will be able to enjoy their beautiful replacement teeth throughout life.

 If you’re thinking about a smile makeover and have heard about the benefits of dental implants, now is the time to reclaim your confidence and flash a winning smile.
-Request a dental implant consult in our Feasterville, PA office by calling 215-322-7810, or book your appointment online!
+Request a dental implant consultation in our Feasterville, Newtown, or Abington, PA, office by calling or book your appointment online!

 Additional Resources on Dental Implant Care:

 - GUM Brand, Implant Care https://www.gumbrand.com/implant-care?id=105